This article was updated on February 9, 2023

 From dust on the windowsills to laundry piled like small mountains, house cleaning is, for many, a never-ending project.
-That's why homeowners and renters who struggle to find the time or energy to stay on top of all of the daily and weekly to-dos, may need to hire someone like you, a professional house cleaner.
+That's why homeowners and renters who struggle to find the time or energy to stay on top of the daily and weekly to-dos to keep a clean home may need to hire someone like you, a professional house cleaner.

 Your work is invaluable, of course, which is precisely why you'll need to be mindful of the value of your time.
-In this article, you'll learn how to set a house cleaning rate so that you can earn what you deserve every time you perform your indispensable service.
+In this article, you'll learn how to set first-time or recurring house cleaning rates so that you can earn what you deserve every time you perform your indispensable home cleaning service.

 What's in this guide to house cleaning prices?